auth0/docs/articles/native-platforms/windows-uwp-csharp.md

 ### 4. (Optional) Capabilities

 In some cases Auth0 may not be able to connect to an identity provider.
 Showing nothing more than a "Can't connect to the service" message.
-A reason for this can be that the identity provider endpoint resolves to an Intranet (that has an authenticated domain controller), home or work network.
+A reason for this may be that the identity provider endpoint resolves to an Intranet (that has an authenticated domain controller), home or work network.
 In this case it is required to enable the "Private Networks (Client & Server)" capability.

-use the Package Manifest (Solution Explorer > Package.appxmanifest) to enable the capability within the "Capabilities" tab.
+Use the Package Manifest (Solution Explorer > Package.appxmanifest) to enable the capability within the "Capabilities" tab.

 ## Accessing user information